-Class meets four times a week for 2 hours each time.
-Class time is devoted predominantly to speaking and practicing Italian, and reading and discussing real-life Italian material such as song lyrics and advertising slogans.
-In order to develop these skills the primary language of instruction in this course is Italian.
+Class meets four times every week, for 120 minutes each class.
+Class time is devoted predominantly to speaking and practicing Italian.
+Classroom activities are devoted to speaking Italian, and reading and discussing real-life Italian material such as song lyrics and advertising slogans.
 As particular emphasis is placed on your foreign surroundings, you will learn about the language through assignments and on-site activities, such as visiting the market or asking for directions in the streets.
-You are expected to commit at least 4- 6 hours a week to self study and homework during the semester.
+You are expected to commit at least 4-6 hours a week to self study and homework for the duration of the course.